alexk1331/DungeonGame/README.md

 # DungeonGame
-It still my training project, but it supposed to be more playeble then previous one.
+It`s still my training project, but this one is supposed to be more playable then previous one.